 “I love variety and trying new things, so [house sitting] also gave me the opportunity to explore new areas.
 And the [people I sat for] obviously benefitted from the reassurance that someone was making the property look lived in, and caring for their animals too.”
 Stephanie Ross, house sitter.

 House sitting also gives you some valuable money-saving time and a bit of breathing space to find the right place.
 By taking short-term assignments, you can take your time to find suitable longer term-flat or house shares in London, and of course save for those deposit and admin fees.

-Considerations when house sitting in London
+Tips for successful house sitting in London

 As with property guardianship, there is a central responsibility in exchange for the accommodation, in this case, pet sitting, and other light household duties like watering plants.

 Each advert will stipulate the terms and conditions, which are relatively standard (dog walks, feedings, cleaning out litter trays) but some pet owners have their quirks.
 One advert we saw included ‘sending cat reports’; presumably, this was just meant to be the odd text or email to reassure the owner that the little fluffball was purring happily, and not a full typed report to be Fedexed.